Skip to content

 This module is broken up into four primary data structure categories.
 Each category introduces new concepts that build on previously introduced elements, and is thus designed to be consumed linearly.

-The fourth chapter on relational structures introduces graphs and the many ways graphs can be used to model real-world networking concepts.
+4. The fourth chapter on relational structures covers combinatorial graph structures in a more detail and explores graph-based modeling techniques for representing real-world relationships and connectivity.
 This chapter is algorithm heavy and provides a strong jumping off point to a subsequent module on algorithm design techniques.